-According to the Belarus state news agency, Roman Protasevich is a well-known Belarusian opposition journalist.
-Protasevich founded the blog and Telegram channel NEXTA, which has tens of thousands of followers on Twitter and played a crucial role in organizing anti-government protests last Fall.
-Belarus’s authoritarian president, Alexander Lukashenko, is believed to have ordered the operation personally.
-He has faced growing opposition since disputed elections last year.
+Protasevich, a well-known Belarusian opposition journalist, founded the NEXTA blog and Telegram channel, which played a pivotal role in organizing anti-government protests last year.
+Belarus’s authoritarian leader, Alexander Lukashenko, is believed to have personally ordered the operation as his government faces growing opposition following disputed elections.

 Newstalk: Can I start by asking you if your flight that was intercepted going from Greece to Lithuania intercepted over Belarus—your reaction to that?
 This must be the first time this has ever happened to a Ryanair flight